 She lives (and thrives!) with depression and PMDD, and is currently navigating perimenopause.
 She's an avid advocate for destigmatizing mental illness and recognizing addiction as a symptom of pain and trauma instead of a moral failing.

 Miriam grew up in Germany and dropped out of college at age 23 to move to Canada to be with a much-older father-of-4 with whom she'd spent less than a month.
-It's a great story with a happy ending, and it's the focus of her memoir Let's Pretend This Is Normal.
+It's a wild story with a happy ending, and it's the focus of her memoir Let's Pretend This Is Normal.

 Her personal development book Quit the Hustle explores our society's unhealthy obsession with the hustle, and the danger of a culture that continually wants us to feel that we are not good enough.